antonGritsenko/GitVersion/docs/configuration.md

 GitVersion 3.0 is mainly powered by configuration and no longer has branching strategies hard coded.

+WARNING!
+Most of configuration options below related to version 4.0 (still in beta) and will not work in v3.x of GitVersion.

 ## Configuration tool
 If you run `GitVersion init` you will be launched into a configuration tool, it can help you configure GitVersion the way you want it.